STUDENT HONOR & CONDUCT CODE

 g.
 Audience Responsibility

 h.
-Compliance with Faculty or Administrator Requests
+Compliance with Faculty and Law School Administration

-Faculty and administrators who are present at an event may instruct anyone causing a disruption of the event to leave the event, or may temporarily halt or move the event.
-Failure to comply with such a request from a faculty member or administrator is a violation of this Code of Conduct.
+Faculty and administrators who are present at an event may instruct anyone causing a disruption of the event to leave the event or may temporarily halt or move the event.
+Failure to comply with such a request from a faculty member or administrator is a violation of this Code.
+Students who wish to ask for advice about what kinds of protest activities are acceptable or unacceptable under this Code should consult with the Associate Dean of Students.

-C. HONOR & CONDUCT CODE REPORTING & REVIEW PROCESS
+B. HONOR & CONDUCT CODE REPORTING & REVIEW PROCESS

 1. Reporting of Possible Violations

-i.
-Honor Code violation shall, unless the faculty member or administrator deals with it directly, report the violation to the Associate Dean of Student Affairs as soon as possible.
+- Faculty and Administration: A faculty member or administrator who discovers or who receives a report about a possible Code violation shall, unless the faculty member deals with it directly, report the violation to the Associate Dean of Student Affairs as soon as possible.

 2. Review of Reported Code Violation

-c.
+b.
 Referral of Violations to the Honor & Conduct Committee

-d.
+c.
 Composition of the Honor & Conduct Committee

 The Honor & Conduct Committee shall consist of two faculty members appointed by the Dean and a student elected on an annual basis by the student body at large.
 The Dean will designate one of the faculty members as chair of the committee.
-When the alleged violation is first presented to the Honor & Conduct Committee for consideration, the Committee will determine, as a whole, whether the student or faculty representative(s) has a conflict of interest or a bias which will favor or disfavor the alleged student violator in a way which may adversely affect due process.
+When the alleged violation is first presented to the Honor & Conduct Committee for consideration, the Committee will determine, as a whole, whether the student or faculty representative(s) has a conflict of interest or a bias which will favor or disfavor the alleged student violator in a way that may adversely affect due process.
+If for this, or any other reason, the student representative or a designated faculty member is unable to sit on the Honor & Conduct Committee for a particular violation, the Dean shall assign a replacement faculty member; a replacement student representative shall be chosen from among the students elected by the student body to the Student Bar Association (SBA).

 3. Honor & Conduct Committee Procedures